 - Get help from friends, family and your doctor or other health care provider.

-- OHSU smoking cessation program
+- OHSU resources to quit smoking

 - Oregon Tobacco Quit Line, Oregon Health Authority

 - Fact Sheet About Health Benefits of Smoking Cessation, World Health Organization

 Cholesterol, a fatlike substance carried in your blood, is used to make hormones and other cells.
 It comes in two forms:

 LDL cholesterol: This type (“bad cholesterol”) increases your risk of stroke by building up in arteries.
 This buildup can reduce or block blood flow to your brain.

 HDL cholesterol: This type (“good cholesterol”) carries harmful LDL cholesterol away from your arteries and to your liver, which removes it.